sandypockets/sandypockets-blog/README.md

 * postcss `^8.3.0`
 * tailwindcss `^2.1.4`

+## 🧭 Roadmap
+A list of to-dos.

+* Add MDX components.
+The MDX pages are rendering properly, but at this time they must be styled with HTML and CSS, which is less than ideal.
+The MDX files do accept React components, but will not pick up on Markdown syntax until MDX components get set up.
+* Projects page.
+Each project will be deployed to its own subdomain of this site.

 ## ✏️ Adding a blog post

 New blog posts should be added to the `pages/blog/` directory as an `.mdx` file.
 The structure of a post is as follows: